Blimey Cow: Josh Taylor

 When Josh was a teenager, he wrote some reviews for the Christian music website Jesus Freak Hideout.
 In addition to his writing and photo work on the website, he and the website founder, John DiBiase, created a mockumentary series entitled "The Hideout" which fictionally portrayed the office life at Jesus Freak Hideout.

 Josh holds a Bachelor of Science degree in mass communications with a focus on television and radio.
 From 2009 to 2010 while in college, he hosted a nightly radio show The Evening Blend on the now defunct 89.1 FM WNAZ.
 Upon graduating, he worked as a master control operator for WHTN before taking on a job, helping his father as a patent artist for local attorneys.
 He now does Blimey Cow full-time.
 Josh also does planning for Disney World vacations, and runs the podcasts The Inner Tube and Who Would Build the Roads with co-host Kevin McCreary.
 Several of his characters on the channel include: College Josh, Twitter Troll Josh, Youth Pastor Josh and liberalist Josh.

 Kelli Taylor

 Kelli grew up in a family of five and was homeschooled from third grade on.
 When she first met Josh, Kelli says that he acted "very dorky" and gave her one of the joke CDs that he and Jordan made.
 In addition to her work with Blimey Cow, Kelli enjoys writing, photography, cooking, planning, movies, friends, and food, and maintains a blog, "Currently Kelli".
+She and Josh have three sons: Isaac, Eliot, and Shiloh.